tarwn/lessthandot-hugo/blogs/content/posts/2017-09-08-custom-authentication-in-asp-net-core-without-identity.md

 <p>
-  I&#8217;m not going to push a particular storage solution on you, so I have two interfaces I&#8217;ll be using as stand-ins for all of my &#8220;storage&#8221; needs:
+  I'm not going to push a particular storage solution on you, so I have two interfaces I'll be using as stand-ins for all of my “storage” needs:
 </p>